project-ida/nuclear-reactions/src/fusion-rates.md

 This approximately $25 \, \rm eV$ might not seem like a lot, but because of the exponentially sensitive nature of the Gamow factor it has an outsized impact.

-This effect of the electrons is often called "electron screening" in the sense that the electrons screen the repulsion between the nuclei.
+This effect of the electrons is often called "electron screening" in the sense that the electrons reduce the repulsion between the nuclei.
 The details are complicated and without a first-principles description at low energies.
 Phenomenological models have been created and we will use one later in the notebook when calculating fusion rates of deuterium in metal lattices.

 ### Centripetal potential